kojinkai/js-handbook/this/README.md

-# JS handbook
+# The `this` keyword

 At the time of execution of every function, a property called `this` is set and it refers to the current execution context. `this` always refers to an object and which object depends on the context in which the function is being called.
-For example:

 ## Table of contents